mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw4-thibodeau-mylinh/README.md

 ## Newly acquired skills or knowledge

+* Create (or select) a genomic dataset with the appropriate underlying structure in order to complete data exploration exercises.
-* Compare and use data manipulation functions between Tidyr, Reshape2 and Base R
+* Compare and use data manipulation functions between Tidyr, Reshape2 and Base R, and learn which functions are better suited to certain tasks.
-*
+* Explore dplyr join functions: mutating (left_join, right_join, inner_join, full_join) and filtering (semi_join, anti_join) functions.
+* Use of the function formula(data.frame) to figure out the underlying function of an object.
+E.g. formula(d1) results in "hugo ~ stat.category + BRCA + COADREAD + DLBC + GBM + PCPG + SARC + SKCM".
+* Space and newline can be introduced by kable, which result in error.
+Can be solved by changing syntax.